stefacep/2022-FRC-Control-System-Diagram/README.md

 For more information regarding this control system and its changes, please visit https://docs.wpilib.org/

 # Printing Guidelines
-Document is optimised for a 24 x 36 inch poster, optimally print in that size, it may be printed in smaller or larger size provided its aspect ratio is the same
+Document is optimised for a 24 x 36 inch poster, optimally print in that size

-Including this page when printing is not nessesary, this page serves as an instruction and attribution page only.
+it may be printed in smaller or larger size provided its aspect ratio is the same

 Optimally print in colour, Document is optimized for CMYK environments